LIQUOR AND BEER LICENSES

 Remember to make two separate payments.

-- Local Authority payments are made by check to the City and County of Broomfield or by credit card.
+- Local Authority payments are made to the City and County of Broomfield in the licensing portal, or by check.

 - State Authority payments are submitted online by going to https://secure.colorado.gov/payment/liquor